 - Identify available RFAs and PAs from National Funding agencies: Check with the Office of Sponsored Programs Administration, RI, 8-1239

 Depending on your track and new hire date, deadlines listed in the School of Medicine’s P&T schedule timeline may vary based upon individual track and hire date.
-Review with your mentor and/or a member of the department P&T committee all P&T related questions and schedules to ensure you meet the correct deadlines for promotion, or contact the PDFA Office for more information.
+Review with your mentor and/or a member of the department P&T committee all P&T related questions and schedules to ensure you meet the correct deadlines for promotion, or contact the Faculty Affairs and Faculty Development office for more information.

 - Startup tasks are about complete so management of time needs to be reassessed.
 Work with your mentor on this.